 The final decades of the 19th century witnessed the development of new art forms and styles as a reaction to the academic traditions that have prevailed for over a century.
 This DVD contains four presentations about late 19th-century European painters and related art movements.
+This film is available to be licensed to affiliates.

 The Late 19th-Century European Art DVD compilation includes the following titles: